srikanthkakumanu/do-java/app/src/main/java/generics/notes.md

 **What is a Generic?**

 Generics introduced in J2SE 5.
-It allows a type (classes and interfaces) or method to operate on objects of various types while providing compile-time type safety.
+It allows a type (classes and interfaces) or method to operate on objects of various types while providing compile-time type safety. **Generics means Parameterized Types** and supports **Parameterized Polymorphism**.

 **Why Generics?**